cbm-fles/flesnet/HOWTO.md

   - If reading from a optical link you need to provide sys\_id and sys\_ver of the connected source.

-The provided example `flib.cfg` will read 4 FLIB links with patten generator and a microslice size of 10 µs.
+The provided example `flib_legacy.cfg` will read 8 FLIB links with patten generator and a microslice size of 100 µs.

 #### Usage:
     ./flib_ctrl